google/slo-generator/docs/providers/opensearch.md

 ### Examples

-Complete SLO samples using the `opensearch` backend are available in [samples/elasticsearch](../../samples/opensearch).
+Complete SLO samples using the `OpenSearchBackend` backend are available in [samples/elasticsearch](../../samples/opensearch).
 Check them out!